apollographql/frontpage-ios-app/README.md

 ## Starting the app

-You can then open `FrontPage.xcodeproj` and press the run button to run the app.
+You can then open `FrontPage.xcworkspace` and press the run button to run the app.
 It should load a list of posts and display their titles, authors and number of votes in a table view.
 You can also upvote posts.

 If you want to run on a device, change `localhost` to your machine's local IP address in `AppDelegate.swift`.